fossasia/neurolab-android/README.md

 A difference to existing projects like OpenBCI is that it will not be necessary to 3D print large headsets.
 Instead we are focusing on creating a device that collects as much data as possible through the forehead.
 To achieve this goal we are using high-grade sensors and flexible electronics.

 The Android Application need to support from API level 16.
-Some parts of the desktop version of the application might not support it, so be sure to use alternatives for the same.
+Some parts of the desktop version of the application might not support it, so be sure to use alternatives for the same and implement them effectively.